 Storage

-Store leftover pie covered in the refrigerator for up to 4 days.
+Cover leftover pie with plastic wrap or aluminum foil and store in the refrigerator for up to 4 days.
 Reheat pie by the slice in the microwave or at 350 degrees for 10 minutes in an oven.

 Recipe FAQs